Karol G: Musical style

 Karol G's music has been described as predominantly reggaeton and Latin urban, with some Latin trap influences.
 However, she has experimented with a variety of other genres in her work.
 Her album Ocean features a wide range of stylistic experimentation.
 She collaborated with Brazilian duo Simone & Simaria on the Spanish/Portuguese song "La Vida Continuó", which contains influences from the genre of sertanejo.
-Karol G cites the global appeal of singers Rihanna, Beyoncé, Selena Quintanilla and Shakira as major influences in her work and the level of global recognition she hopes to achieve, with Rihanna being a "dream" collaboration.
-Karol G has a tattoo of portraits of Rihanna and Quintanilla, along with her own face, on her right forearm.
-Additional influences include Daddy Yankee, Maluma, Gloria Trevi, Backstreet Boys, Christina Aguilera, Ivy Queen, Anahí, Thalía, Spice Girls, Jerry Rivera, Bee Gees, and Red Hot Chili Peppers.
+Her fourth album Tropicoqueta explores Colombian music genres such as cumbia, vallenato and salsa.
+Her lyrics often navigate themes of female empowerment, romance, heartbreak and resilience.
+Karol G's moniker and self-adapted on-stage alter-ego is "La Bichota", inspired by her song of the same name.
+Originally a slang term, she has said that she wanted to redefine the word to refer to an independent, powerful woman who is in control of her life.